Did Dr. J. Vernon McGee believe in predestination or freewill?

-Notice that Dr. McGee believed in predestination, but he not believe in double predestination.
+Notice that Dr. McGee believed in predestination, but he did not believe in double predestination, that is, God predestined people to eternal condemnation.
 He said, “I emphasize again that men are not lost because they have not been elected.”
 Why?
 Now as the author of this article, I will add that Scripture never teaches that God predestined men and women to eternal condemnation.

 In one of Dr. J Vernon McGee’s sermons titled, “Election or Free Will, Which One?” he said that there is “No contradiction of these two great doctrines.”
 The two doctrines he referred to are election or predestination and man’s freewill.
 Early in his message he said,

 Scripture does teach both of these doctrines.
 It teaches the doctrine of election.
 It teaches the doctrine of freewill.
 We are going to look at each one of them, and then we are going to see that the Scriptures harmonize both them, and that they can function together in a friendly climate.
 And the contradiction is largely in the limit of our minds and in our own thinking today.